Year 11 Steps to Success 2023/24

 These sessions take place in an exam room with exam desks and a past paper.
 Teacher walk them through the paper provided key advice and tips on how to maximise marks for each question.
 The fact that this is done in the exam rooms allows students to visualise their exam and remember the guidance they have been taught.

-• Free breakfast for any Year 11 during the Mock Exams
+• Free breakfast for any Year 11 during the Mock Exams and Summer GCSE Exams

 To ensure students are properly fueled to perform at their best during their mock exams, we are offering every student a free breakfast from the dining room from 8am – 8.30am.
 A range of cereals, juices, fruit and toasted items are available for any Year 11 on the morning of an exam.